 Companies across the globe use Java to build the applications and websites they offer their consumers.
 Learning this programming language means you’ve completed one of the prerequisites that could qualify you for a career in software or app development.

-Building and running mobile applications (everything from gaming apps to augmented reality)
+Building and running mobile applications

 Building and scaling cloud applications